compsoc-edinburgh/treeClust-benchmarking/README.md

 # treeClust-benchmarking
-R scripts for treeClust benchmarking manuscript
+R scripts and data for treeClust benchmarking manuscript

 This is a brief explanation of the R scripts used for the benchmarking of the treeClust algorithm.
 This work is documented in more detail in our manuscript {ADD bioRxiv LINK HERE}.
 The treeClust algorithm was developed by Buttrey & Whitaker ("treeClust: an R package for tree-based clustering dissimilarities", The R Journal, 2015).
 All scripts were written in Ubuntu 18.04 using R version 3.5.1 ("Feather Spray").